fbpx

 Preaching the Biblical Text

-Biblical Preaching: The Development and Delivery of Expository Messages, 3rd ed., by Robinson
+Biblical Teaching: The Development and Delivery of Expository Messages, 3rd ed., by Robinson

 ISBN-13: 978-0801049125